Homotopy classification of $S^{2k-1}$-bundles over $S^{2k}$: Introduction

 \section{Introduction}

-Motivated by Kitchloo and Shankar's criterion in \cite[Theorem 1]{S3S4bundle} for determining whether a given CW-complex is homotopy equivalent to $S^{3}$-fibration over $S^{4}$, in our previous work \cite{ZhuPanfiber}, we gave necessary and sufficient conditions on the attaching map $f$ for a CW-complex $P^{2k}(n)\cup_f e^{4k-1}$ having the homotopy type of the total space of $S^{2k-1}$-fibration over $S^{2k}$ for any $k\geq 2$, where $P^{k+1}(n), n\geq 2$, is the mod $n$ Moore space of dimension $k+1$.
+This is the second paper in a series that we are devoting to the homotopy theory of sphere fibrations.
+Motivated by Kitchloo and Shankar's criterion in \cite[Theorem 1]{S3S4bundle} for determining whether a given CW complex is homotopy equivalent to $S^{3}$-fibration over $S^{4}$, in our previous work \cite{ZhuPanfiber}, we gave necessary and sufficient conditions for a CW complex to have the homotopy type of the total space of an $S^{2k-1}$-fibration over $S^{2k}$ for any $k\geq 2$.
 There is the canonical homotopy cofibration

-where $\iota_{k}$ denotes the homotopy class of the identity map on the sphere $S^k$ and $[n]$ denotes $n\iota_k$ simplified if it causes no confusion about dimension of the sphere.
+where $[n]$ denotes the map of degree $n$.
 It induces an exact sequence of the homotopy groups for the pair $(\Pn, S^{2k-1})$

 Let $K^n_k=Ker(p_{2k\ast}:\pi_{4k-2}(\Pn)\to \pi_{4k-2}(S^{2k}))$.

 By Lemma (1) of \cite{SASAO2}, (\ref{exact1 pi(P S)}) deduces the short exact sequence